deodorhunter/supply-chain-blockchain/README.md

 Information regarding basic usage of docker can be found at [Docker documentation](https://docs.docker.com/), basic knowledge of [container composing](https://docs.docker.com/compose/) is required to understand the scripts and the YAML configuration files used to bring up the network.

-Master branch should have retained the binaries.
-If not, we need to add a bash script that retrieves them. (develop branch has bin folder gitignored)
+Develop branch should have retained the binaries.
+If not, we need to add a bash script that retrieves them. (master branch has bin folder gitignored)

 ## Installing and running the PoC blockchain